Jump to Content

 Affordable Housing

-• Establishing partnerships with stakeholders such as civic groups, nonprofit organizations and government agencies to promote affordable housing construction or rehabilitation;
+• Establishing partnerships with stakeholders such as civic groups, non-profit organizations and government agencies to promote affordable housing construction or rehabilitation.

 Community and Economic Development